 Professor of German Studies

-Professor Kolb’s research focuses on European Romanticism with a concentration on the works of Heinrich Heine.
-She has written on Heine and literary antisemitism; on music and literature in the works of Heine, Thomas Mann, and Wagner; on romantic irony; on literary decorum in Goethe, Diderot, Byron, and Heine; and on literary correspondence.
-Currently she is at work on a monograph on Heine (Heine’s European Doubles from Lessing to Freud); a book about her father Philip Kolb’s twenty-one volume edition of Marcel Proust’s correspondence (Kolb’s Way: In Search of Proust Letters); and an edited volume, with Rainer Nicolaysen, about the long and fruitful collaboration between Smith College and the University of Hamburg (Smith College and the University of Hamburg: Stories from Fifty Years of Transatlantic Friendship), to appear in 2016.
+Kolb’s research focuses on European Romanticism with a concentration on the works of Heinrich Heine.
+She has written on Heine and literary antisemitism; on music and literature in the works of Heine, Thomas Mann and Wagner; on romantic irony; on literary decorum in Goethe, Diderot, Byron and Heine; and on literary correspondence.
+Currently, she is at work on a monograph on Heine (Heine’s European Doubles from Lessing to Freud); a book about her father, Philip Kolb’s, 21-volume edition of Marcel Proust’s correspondence (Kolb’s Way: In Search of Proust Letters); and an edited volume, with Rainer Nicolaysen, about the long and fruitful collaboration between Smith College and the University of Hamburg (Smith College and the University of Hamburg: Stories from Fifty Years of a Transatlantic Friendship), to appear in 2016.

-Jocelyne Kolb teaches courses in German and English, from beginning to advanced.
-Most recently she has taught courses on Jews in German Culture, literary antisemitism, German wit, German lyric poetry, the contemporary German press, and literary correspondence.
-Professor Kolb serves on the advisory board of the Book Studies Concentration.
-In 2016-2017, she will direct the Smith College Study Abroad Program at the University of Hamburg for the sixth and final time before retiring in the Spring of 2018.
+She has served on the advisory board of the Program in Jewish Studies, the Book Studies Concentration and the Comparative Literature Program.
+In 2016–17, she will direct the Smith College Study Abroad Program at the University of Hamburg for the sixth and final time before retiring in the spring of 2018.